 However, he did go to college, and after attending Oklahoma State University, his excellent work ethic and natural curiosity about graphic communication and its evolution led him to UCLA’s Graduate School of Design.

 It wasn’t to last, though.
-For many, the most important design work was being done in New York.
-So in 1963, Danne packed a few belongings and traveled across the country to pursue his dreams.
+New York was the hub of design at the time, so in 1963, Danne packed a few belongings and traveled across the country to pursue his dreams.
 It was a risky move, and he had no way back to California.

 The two men quickly discovered they both shared a similar design philosophy and went on to found Danne & Blackburn.
 Soon, they were taking on projects together and growing their agency.